Skip to content

 FieldRequiredTypeDescriptionExample

-receptor_pdbTruePDBSingle receptor structure in PDB format to dock against.
-Only one receptor is supported.{'receptor.pdb': 'ATOM ...'}
+receptor_pdbTruePDBReceptor structure to dock against.
+Must contain exactly one receptor entry.{'receptor.pdb': 'ATOM ...'}

 Outputs